aws-samples/eks-workshop-v2/website/docs/security/irsa/using_dynamo.md

 sidebar_position: 20
 ---

 The first step in this process is to re-configure the `carts` service to use a DynamoDB table that has already been created for us.
-The application loads most of its confirmation from a `ConfigMap`, lets take look at it:
+The application loads most of its confirmation from a ConfigMap, lets take look at it:

 ```bash
 $ kubectl -n carts get -o yaml cm carts